xhacker/miracle-board/README.md

   ]
 }
 ```

+To disable auto updating, set the interval in the configuration to -1.

 By default, we expect ``http`` tasks to have status code ``200``, ``shell`` tasks to have return code ``0``. ``command`` field in ``shell`` tasks will be executed directly, please use with caution. ``id`` is for internal use, must be unique.